 When cancer enters our life, all of a sudden all of our plans are thrown out the window.
 We enter this world of permanent uncertainty.
 We can’t even make new plans.
-That would mean we know how our husband would be doing in 3 weeks.
-We don’t even know how he’ll be doing in 3 hours!
+That would mean we know how our partner would be doing in 3 weeks.
+We don’t even know how they’ll be doing in 3 hours!
 Our schedules are constantly shifting based on how treatments go, upcoming tests or procedures, and how he is feeling.

+I know my story is not unique.
+Often, we don’t get the answers and reassurance we are looking for from the doctors.
 We are plagued with all these questions in our head about the future and our partner.

 Will he get better?